Carbon Removal Method

 Introduction

-Forestry is a proven, scalable, low-cost solution that utilises the power of trees.
-Forests all over the world take up carbon at differing levels, and in order to be considered carbon removal, new trees must be planted.
+Because forests all over the world take up carbon at differing levels, new trees must be planted in order for forestry to be considered carbon removal.

 Supplier: CommuniTree